-The Parks Trust organises over 200 events and activities in the parks each year, provides environmental education programmes for around 6,000 children, and is supported by over 200 volunteers from the local community.
+The Parks Trust organises over 200 events and activities in the parks each year, provides environmental education programmes for around 6,000 people, and is supported by over 200 volunteers from the local community.

 Fitness Groups & Clubs make up 72% of events & activities held in our parks

 The most popular places to host an event in 2018 included Willen Lake South, Campbell Park, Linford Wood, Willen Lake North and Howe Park Wood.

 Most of our attendees heard about our events through Social Media in 2018

 Discover our parks

 Howe Park is probably the woodland mentioned in the Domesday Survey of 1086.
 Parts of it may be rare surviving fragments of the 'wildwood' that covered the whole of lowland Britain after the last Ice Age, 6-11,000 years ago.